Thinzar Wint Kyaw: Early life and education

-Thinzar Wint Kyaw was born on 4 December 1987 in Yangon, Myanmar.
+Thinzar Wint Kyaw was born to Shan Burmese father and ethnic Mon mother on 4 December 1987 in Yangon, Myanmar.
 She is the second daughter in her family.
 She attended the East Yangon University.

 Career

 She began her career as a commercial model.
 After she switched her career to film from modelling, she rose to fame in the eyes of many filmography companies thereafter with a lot of acting assigns.
 Since 2017, she had to play in several films such as Min lal Bo-K Ngar lal Bo-K and A Ywal 3 Par Chit Tat The, ThuNgalChinYoukKhama 2, Thu Ngal and Wit Nhyn Ka Kyoe.

 Her notable internationally recognized film was Shwe Kyar directed by Wyne which educational drama film that screened in Myanmar, Singapore and Malaysia cinemas in 2018, both in English and Burmese languages, with that her movie had won several Myanmar Academy Awards in 2019.

 Political activities

-Following the 2021 Myanmar coup d'état, she participated in the anti-coup movement both in person at rallies and through social media channels with 2.8 million followers.
-She joined the "We Want Justice" three-finger salute movement.
-The movement, launched on social media, has been joined by many celebrities.
+In the aftermath of the 2021 Myanmar coup d'état, she actively engaged in the anti-coup movement, participating in person at rallies and leveraging her social media presence with 2.8 million followers.
+Thinzar joined the "We Want Justice" three-finger salute movement, which originated on social media and has garnered support from numerous celebrities.